Budget | Definition, Explanation, and Classification With Examples

-A functional budget refers to a budget which relates to any of the functions of an undertaking, e.g., sales, production, finance, purchases, administration, etc.
+A functional budget relates to any of the functions of an undertaking, e.g., sales, production, finance, purchases, and administration.

-In a manufacturing concern, generally the following detailed functional budgets are prepared:
+In a manufacturing concern, the following detailed functional budgets are prepared:

 (1) Sales Budget

-C. Bros, sells two products which are manufactured in one plant.
-During the year 2019-20 it plans to sell the following quantities of each product:
+C. Bros sells two products manufactured in one plant.
+During the year 2019-20 it planned to sell the following quantities of each product:

-A study of the past experiences reveals that C. Bros. has lost about 3% of its billed revenue each year because of returns (constituting 2% of loss of revenue), allowances and bad debts (1% loss).
+A study of previous experiences reveals that C. Bros. has lost approximately 3% of its billed revenue each year because of returns (constituting a 2% revenue loss), allowances, and bad debts (1% loss).